 Heidi Hudson is a Professor of International Relations and Director of the Centre for Africa Studies at the University of the Free State, Bloemfontein, South Africa.
 She is a member of the Committee on the Status of Women of the International Studies Association (ISA) and was a Global Fellow of the Oslo Peace Research Institute (PRIO) in Norway from 2014 to 2016.
 She is co-editor of the International Feminist Journal of Politics and serves on several editorial boards, including International Peacekeeping, Stichproben: Vienna Journal of African Studies, The Australasian Review of African Studies, and Politikon.
 She has published articles in, among others, Peacebuilding, Security Dialogue, Security Studies, Politics & Gender, International Peacekeeping, and African Security Review.
 Her current research interests concentrate on discursive and material gender deficits of liberal peacebuilding in the postcolony.
 Some of her research also focuses on the gendering of Africa’s International Relations and postcolonial/decolonial epistemic resistance.

-Gilbert M. Khadiagala is the Jan Smuts Professor of International Relations and Head of Department of International Relations at the University of the Witwatersrand, Johannesburg, South Africa.
+Gilbert M. Khadiagala is the Jan Smuts Professor of International Relations and Director of the African Centre for the Study of the United States (ACSUS) at the University of the Witwatersrand, Johannesburg, South Africa.
 He has previously taught comparative politics and international relations in Kenya, Canada, and the United States.
 Dr. Khadiagala holds a doctorate in international studies from the Paul H. Nitze School of Advanced International Studies (SAIS) at Johns Hopkins University, Washington, DC.
 His research focuses on security and politics in eastern Africa, southern Africa, and the Great Lakes region.
 He is the recent author of Meddlers or Mediators?
 African Interveners in Civil Conflicts in Eastern Africa (E.J.
 Brill, 2007) and coeditor of When Elephants Fight: Preventing and Resolving Election-Related Violence in Africa (Electoral Institute for the Sustainability of Democracy in Africa, 2010).

 André Mbata Mangu is currently a research professor in the Department of Public, Constitutional, and International Law at the University of South Africa.
 He is also an ordinary professor at the Faculty of Law at the University of Kinshasa and has served as a visiting professor at several other universities, including the University of Paris 13, the University of Paris Sud, and the University of Addis Ababa.
 Prior to teaching at the University of South Africa, he taught at the University of the North, currently the University of Limpopo, in South Africa.
 He holds a bachelor’s degree (LLB) from the University of Kinshasa as well as a master’s degree in law (LLM) and a doctoral degree in law (LLD) from the University of South Africa.
 A renowned African social scientist and constitutional law scholar, Professor Mangu is a member of the executive committee of the Council for the Development of Social Science Research in Africa (CODESRIA) and the African Network of Constitutional Lawyers (ANCL).
 He was elected member of the National Assembly after serving on the Interim Parliament of the Democratic Republic of Congo.
 He is an alumnus of The Hague Academy of International Law and a fellow of the United Nations Institute for Training and Research (UNITAR) Programme in international law.
 Professor Mangu has participated in numerous scholarly meetings and addressed audiences in Africa, America, and Europe.
 His research interests include constitutionalism, the rule of law, democratization, elections, human rights, African comparative law, and the law of the African Union.
 He has authored or coauthored several books or monographs, including Hommage à Nelson Mandela.
 Leçons de leadership pour les dirigeants africains et du monde présents et à venir (2014); Mandats présidentiels et révisions constitutionnelles en Afrique: La République Démocratique du Congo dans la perspective de l’échéance 2016 (2013); Barack Obama et les défis du changement global (2012); Obama’s Election and Change: Lessons for the World, Africa and US Foreign Policy (2011); Abolition de la peine de mort et constitutionnalisme en Afrique (2011); Nationalisme, panafricanisme et reconstruction africaine (2006); and Universités et libertés académiques en République Démocratique du Congo (2005).
 Mangu is also a member of the editorial boards of several academic journals, including South African Yearbook of International Law, African Journal of Democracy and Governance, and International Journal of African Renaissance Studies.
 He founded the Institute for Democracy, Governance, Peace and Development in Africa (IDGPA) and is the editor of its African Journal of Democracy and Governance.
 Professor Mangu speaks English and French.